 Is There a More Accurate Way to Predict Heart Problems?

-Using the heart age calculator to assess your heart disease risk is fast and easy, but not as reliable as having a heart scan.
+While the heart age calculator to assess your heart disease risk is fast and easy, but not as accurate or reliable as having a heart scan.
 A heart scan is a CT scan of your heart that looks for hardened calcium on your artery walls, one of the first signs of heart disease.
 It's a quick, noninvasive test that, together with factors like age and family history, lets your doctor more accurately assess your potential for a heart attack or stroke.

 "When findings on a heart scan are combined with the traditional risk factors for heart disease, we can see a clearer picture of a person's risk of suffering from a heart attack," said Abdel Almanfi, MD, an interventional cardiologist with Franciscan Physician Network Indiana Heart Physicians in Indianapolis.